ShivanshKumar/Landing-Page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## About This Website
 This Website is not responsive yet and there are few bugs, may release minor version updates or bug fixes.
 Feel free to contribute!
+### Note:
+There are some typical "works on my device (well more of works on my local host)" problem, going to fix them sometime in future!

 ## Available Scripts